 - 1. A student who has excessive absences or tardies may result in suspension of Early Release privileges. - 2.
-Student helps other students to leave school property illegally. - 3.
+A student helps other student/s to leave school property illegally. - 3.
 Principal retains the right to revoke Early Release privileges at any time.

 Seniors must abide by the school's rules and procedures and meet academic responsibilities.
 Early Release is a privilege extended to students.
 I have read and understand the criteria for Early Release.
-Students and their parent/guardian must read and understand the criteria for Early Release and agree to abide by all the conditions stated above.
+Students and their parents/guardian must read and understand the criteria for Early Release and agree to abide by all the conditions stated above.
 Students and their parent/guardian must understand that if the student fails to comply with these provisions, he or she could have his/her Early Release privileges revoked and be placed in a course to complete a full day schedule.